JDanmuji/spring-hrhz-jewelry-project/README.md

 # Hello, Welcome to HRHZ Project

-## What is this project ✋
+## About This Project ✋
-### This project is a mini-project created by cloning [AMONZ](https://www.amondz.com/) sites
+### This is a website cloning project
-> - This site is an accessories online shopping mall
+> - This project involved cloning an international online accessory market, called [AMONZ](https://www.amondz.com/).
-> - The site was developed for two weeks and will be maintained in the future.
+> - We worked on it for three weeks and are still maintaining it.

 ### WE ARE 🤼‍♂️